Reen06/crossplay/README.md

 ### Method 1: During Setup

-The setup script will prompt you for repository paths during initial configuration.
+The setup script uses an interactive loop where you can add multiple repositories.
+Simply enter the repository name and path when prompted, and type `done` when finished.
+You can add any number of repositories with custom names.

 ### Method 2: Using manage-repos Script